Evolutionary Retrofitting: Online Mode Experiments

 \subsubsection{Results}

-AfterLearnER was tested on three different setups: \begin{itemize} \item First setup: the prompt is ``A close up photographic portrait of a young woman with colored hair.''.
+AfterLearnER was tested on three different setups: \begin{itemize} \item First setup: the prompt is ``A close-up photographic portrait of a young woman with colored hair.''.
 We consider images 15 to 28, in 2 cases: first case, the user selects red hair; and second case, the user selects blue hair.
 Observation: the next generation by AfterLearnER + LDM have dramatically greater proportions of red hair (resp. blue hair). \ifthenelse{\songoku=0}{Results are presented in~\cref{xpsd}.}{} \item Second context: ``fighting Cthulhu in the jungle''.
-For the second setup (\Cref{john}), we present more sophisticated experiments with celebrities fighting Cthulhu.
+For the second setup (\Cref{zuck}, \Cref{warrior}), we present more sophisticated experiments with celebrities fighting Cthulhu.
 We observe a moderate improvement, on this easy setting of very famous people: some people, like X Y (anonymized celebrity), are easier to generate in arbitrary contexts, so that the classical LDM performs well.
-The prompt becomes much harder for a scientist like Yann LeCun: the improvement becomes much greater. we do this in~\cref{ylc} and the improvement is stronger. \item Third setup, we now check that AfterLearnER can also have an impact on realism.
+The prompt becomes much harder for a scientist like Yann LeCun: in this harder setting, the improvement becomes much greater (\cref{ylc}). \item Third setup, we now check that AfterLearnER can also have an impact on realism.
 We just ask for ``Medusa'' and feed AfterLearnER with the realism opinion of the user.
 The second batch uses preferences mentioned by the user in the first batch, then the third batch uses preferences mentioned by the user in the second batch, and so on.
 Each batch improves over the previous one.
 Within 3 batches of 14 images, we get way more realistic portraits of Medusa~(\Cref{medusa123}). \end{itemize} Results are aggregated in~\cref{summarytable}.
 They are always positive, with a clear gap in 3 out of 4 contexts.